 It’s no secret either: mental health professionals are beginning to use the culinary arts as a form of therapy for a wide variety of mental illnesses.
-Not only can cooking help feed you, it can provide numerous physical, emotional and mental benefits.
+Not only can cooking help feed you, but it can also provide numerous physical, emotional, and mental benefits.

-Let’s go over some of the psychological benefits of cooking for seniors and how it can help you to stay active and engaged.
+Let’s go over some of the ways cooking can positively impact seniors’ mental health and how it can help you to stay active and engaged.